dmitric/studio/README.md

 Palettes provide a simple way of applying a color scheme to your canvas.
 Instead of using the original color from your image, you can programmatically determine how you want a pixel colored with a palette.

-I have provided a simple Palette interface [Palette](Palette/Palette.js) and a simple [RulePalette](Palette/RulePalette.js) which let you test a set of rules to determine what color should be used.
+I have provided a simple Palette interface [Palette](Palette/Palette.js) and a simple [RulePalette](Palette/RulePalette.js) which lets you test a set of rules to determine what color should be used.
 I've also created a simple helper function `stepColorPalette` to help you generate color ramp like `RulePalette`s with ease.

 ## Tools